Lab Gruppen: History

 In 1998, Lab.gruppen engineers undertook the long-term development of a new amplifier platform.
 The complete range would have four bridgeable amplifier channels and an integrated monitoring and control network.
 The basic technology of both the power supply and output stages was taken from the proven fP range, but with significant upgrades to reduce the number of components required.
 Designated the C Series and targeted at the installation market, the first amplifiers of this design were shipped in the summer of 2005.
 This was followed up by the release of FP+ in 2006 and PLM Series in 2007.

-The PLM Series was the first Lake processor with integrated amplification and it as it was embraced by the market Lab.gruppen acquired the exclusive rights to the Lake brand and the Lake processing for professional applications in touring and fixed installations late 2008.
+The PLM Series was the first Lake processor with integrated amplification and it as it was embraced by the market.
+Lab.gruppen acquired the exclusive rights to the Lake brand and the Lake processing for professional applications in touring and fixed installations 2009.

 The E Series was the first amplifier range with more than 200 W per channel that got the Energy Star approval when it was launched in 2011.
 More amplifiers with Energy Star were added with the LUCIA models in 2013.
 In 2014, Lab.gruppen launched D Series for installations with audio over the network and PLM+, a successor to PLM Series.

 In 2015, Lab.gruppen and the other brands of TC Group were acquired by Music Group.

 In 2016, Lab.gruppen expanded the E and LUCIA product lines so that there are now 15 models with Energy Star.
+In 2019, Lab.gruppen introduced the CA Series of amplifiers designed for commercial applications.

+In 2022, Lab.gruppen announced that it would cease manufacturing in Sweden, instead relying on production facilities in Thailand, China, and Malaysia.